 Using Spark with Incorta

 Apache Spark is an open-source, general-purpose, cluster-computing framework.
-Spark excels at iterative computation and includes numerous libraries for statistical analysis, graph computations, machine learning, and deep learning.
+Spark excels at iterative computation and includes numerous libraries for statistical analysis, graph computations, machine learning, deep learning, and SQL-based data access.
 As a general-purpose framework for cluster computing and distributed applications, Spark supports batch applications, streaming data, machine learning algorithms, and concurrent queries.
 Combining different processing types for production data pipelines is a common use case for Spark.

 Spark can run both computations in memory and on disk.
 Broad support exists for Spark’s APIs in Java, Scala, R, and Python.
 Spark can natively run in an Apache Hadoop cluster and can access numerous data sources such as Apache Cassandra, Hive Tables, Parquet Files, and JDBC/ODBC databases.
 A Spark cluster can be tuned to be very fast for supporting parallelized computational workloads.
 Fast speeds mean that analytics applications and data scientists can process large data sets very quickly and interactively.

 As a general-purpose computation framework, Apache Spark contains various libraries for many data sources and for data transformations.
 With Incorta’s tightly packaged integration with Spark, you can seamlessly integrate Incorta with Apache Spark to unlock advance uses of the platform.

 When you enable Spark, there are two primary use cases:

 - Increase the abilities of the Incorta SQL Interface.

 In order to understand more about the two use cases for Spark, you must understand how Spark integrates with the Incorta architecture.